Low risk of contracting Covid from human waste

 There is also a risk from busy, poorly maintained public toilets.

-Overall, however, the risk from feces and urine is low compared with infections such as norovirus, and Covid-19 is much more likely to spread through viral particles in the breath.
+Overall, however, the risk from faeces and urine is low compared with infections such as norovirus, and Covid-19 is much more likely to spread through viral particles in the breath.

 A team of scientists examined findings from previous studies on the risk of infection from the feces and urine of people with Covid-19.